chrisrovero2344/NHLFighterAnalysis/README.md

 collisions, emotional factors such as game outcome, or simply premeditated.
 The latter of which directly contradict the NHL’s original intent of the activity, and has been a subject of fan’s sore attitude for years.

+Importantly, the NHL’s policies effect individuals beyond the scope of the league, as many North American travel and junior models emulate the rule structure dictated by the NHL, and hence condone fighting.
+In 2024 Boston University concluded a study linking over half of 77 deceased male hockey players to having CTE, and found that with each additional year of playing the sport, the risk of developing CTE increased by 34%.
-In an attempt to further understand the role, importance, and necessity of fighting in the NHL, this research aims to analyze the networks effects of players engaged in bouts of belligerence and predict the sucess of NHL teams and franchises based on engagement in the activity.
+In an attempt to further understand the role, importance, and necessity of fighting in the NHL, and its impact on the lives of players, this research aims to analyze the networks effects of players engaged in bouts of belligerence and predict the sucess of NHL teams and franchises based on engagement in the activity.

 ### Initial Network Analysis and Findings